citp/privacy-policy-historical/t/th/the/thegadgetflow.com.md

 We retain personal information we collect from you where we have an ongoing legitimate business need to do so (for example, to provide you with a service you have requested or to comply with applicable legal, tax or accounting requirements).

-When we have no ongoing legitimate business need to process your personal information, we will either delete or anonymise it or, if this is not possible (for example, because your personal information has been stored in backup archives), then we will securely store your personal information and isolate it from any further processing until deletion is possible.
+When we have no ongoing legitimate business need to process your personal information, we will either delete or anonymize it or, if this is not possible (for example, because your personal information has been stored in backup archives), then we will securely store your personal information and isolate it from any further processing until deletion is possible.

 ## **Your data protection rights**

 Depending on where you reside, You may have the following data protection rights:

-  * If you wish to **access, correct, update or request deletion** of your personal information, you can do so at any time by contacting us using the contact details provided under the “Contact Us” heading below [link].
+  * If you wish to **access, correct, update or request deletion** of your personal information, you can do so at any time by contacting us using the contact details provided under the “[Contact Us](https://thegadgetflow.com/contact/)” heading below.

   * In addition, you can **object to processing** of your personal information, ask us to **restrict processing** of your personal information or **request portability** of your personal information.
-Again, you can exercise these rights by contacting us using the contact details provided under the “Contact Us” heading below [link].
+Again, you can exercise these rights by contacting us using the contact details provided under the “[Contact Us](https://thegadgetflow.com/contact/)” heading below.

   * You have the right to **opt-out of marketing communications** we send you at any time.
 You can exercise this right by clicking on the “unsubscribe” or “opt-out” link in the marketing e-mails we send you.
-To opt-out of other forms of marketing (such as postal marketing or telemarketing), then please contact us using the contact details provided under the “Contact Us” heading below [link].
+To opt-out of other forms of marketing (such as postal marketing or telemarketing), then please contact us using the contact details provided under the “[Contact Us](https://thegadgetflow.com/contact/)” heading below.

   * Similarly, if we have collected and process your personal information with your consent, then you can **withdraw your consent** at any time.
 Withdrawing your consent will not affect the lawfulness of any processing we conducted prior to your withdrawal, nor will it affect processing of your personal information conducted in reliance on lawful processing grounds other than consent.